Vincent Giraud's PhD Thesis - Application security on uncontrolled systems

 Private and public actors increasingly encounter use cases where they need to implement sensitive operations on mass-market peripherals for which they have little or no control.
 They are sometimes inclined to attempt this without using hardware-assisted equipment, such as secure elements.
 In this case, the white-box attack model is particularly relevant and includes access to every asset, retro-engineering, and binary instrumentation by attackers.
 At the same time, quantum attacks are becoming more and more of a threat and challenge traditional asymmetrical ciphers, which are treasured by private and public actors.
 The McEliece cryptosystem is a code-based public key algorithm introduced in 1978 that is not subject to well-known quantum attacks and that could be implemented in an uncontrolled environment.
 During the NIST post-quantum cryptography standardization process [17], a derived candidate commonly refer to as classic McEliece was selected.
 This algorithm is however vulnerable to some fault injection attacks [7] while a priori, this does not apply to the original McEliece.
 In this article, we thus focus on the original McEliece cryptosystem and we study its resilience against fault injection attacks on an ARM reference implementation [18].
 We disclose the first fault injection based attack and we discuss on how to modify the original McEliece cryptosystem to make it resilient to fault injection attacks.

-3. Vincent Giraud, and David Naccache - In Symposium sur la sécurité des technologies de l’information et des communications (SSTIC), 7–9 june 2023, Rennes, France (2023)
+3. Vincent Giraud, and David Naccache - In Symposium sur la sécurité des technologies de l’information et des communications (SSTIC) (2023)

 La gestion de l’alimentation est cruciale pour les périphériques embarqués.
 Cette tâche est complexe en raison des incertitudes liées aux batteries qui les alimentent.
 Elle est souvent confiée à des circuits intégrés dédiés, appelés jauges de carburant, qui sont précis et efficaces, mais peuvent également être utilisés pour des activités malveillantes qui mettent en danger la confidentialité de la plateforme.
 Dans cet article, nous montrons comment l’isolation inter-applications peut être contournée sur Android, en nous concentrant sur la récupération d’un code personnel d’identification entré sur un autre processus.